 - Mix the almond milk and apple cider vinegar together.
 Set aside for 5 minutes to allow it to turn into “buttermilk”

 - Mix the oat bran, flour, coconut sugar, baking powder, baking soda, salt and cinnamon together in a bowl.

 - Mix the egg, molasses, oil, vanilla and almond milk mixture together in another bowl.

 - Pour the wet ingredients into the dry and mix until combined.

 - Spray a muffin tin with cooking spray, or line with muffins tins and make for 15-17 minutes.

 The batter will be a bit runny.
 This is normal.

 Try mixing in raisins, walnuts or any of your favourite berries into these muffins!

-Keywords: bran muffins recipe, rhubarb muffins
+Keywords: bran muffins recipe, rhubarb muffins, vegan muffin recipe